9 Common Software Testing Myths and Facts

 As long as you are doing your job right and being patient with the lead to help them catch up with testing practices, you should be good and will not have a long-term negative impact on your career.

 The most common myth about being a tester is that testers are not good coders.
-In fact, testing involves coding too, in most cases.
+Testing involves coding too, in most cases.

 • Testers do convert the code written in one DB to another in the case of migration testing.